 A budget doesn't have to be a restrictive plan that forces you to deprive yourself of what you want.
 In fact, a budget should be a guide, not a constraint.
 A reasonable budget allows you to do what you want.
 It allows you to use your resources where they're most needed, so your business will head in the right direction.
 Creating a financial plan lets you control your business's cash flow instead of it controlling you.

 The budget is developed in advance of the period that covers and it is based on forecasts and assumptions.
 It is intended as a planning tool and a guideline to follow in order to achieve the company’s planned goals and objectives.

 Creating a budget doesn't have to be a complicated or time-consuming task.
 Actually, in the beginning, it's best to keep things simple.
 The key is to determine how much you'll spend and earn in any given year, and then use that figure to project how you want to grow in subsequent years.

 If you already own a business, it's simply a matter of digging through some records to see where the money went and deciding where you actually want it to go.
 Although past financial results and information may be used in developing the budget for the next period, the budget is still documented expression of what the company would like to accomplish financially in future periods.
 If you're a new entrepreneur, you'll need to do some homework, like getting details of how much your competitor is making and then make some realistic assumptions about your business.

 Either way, a budget is simply a tool that allows you to put your money where it can best be used.
 To get started, answer the following questions:

 It is important that you review the budget at regular intervals and change it when the assumptions on the basis of which budget was made initially have changed.
 Review and making changes in budget shall ensure that it is always realistic.

-It is important that entire operational team is also involved in the making and achieving of budget for its success.
+It is important that the entire operational team is also involved in making and achieving the budget for its success.